MartinBaunWorld/hyperp/README.md

 # Hyperp - hyper productive utility functions for Python
 Hyperp is a small utility library designed to simplify everyday coding tasks.
-It embraces safe defaults over exceptions — for example, `read()` returns a default value if the file can’t be read, helping you gracefully handle edge cases without extra boilerplate.
+It embraces safe defaults over exceptions — for example, `read()` returns a default value if the file can't be read, helping you gracefully handle edge cases without extra boilerplate.

 # Purpose
 I run a software consultancy where we build products for clients and internal projects.
 To stay Hyper Productive (hence "hyperp"), I created this library to streamline development and encourage safer patterns.
 It also helps my team write more robust code with minimal effort.

 Need simple, beautiful software frontend, backend or design?
 Checkout [BaunIT.com](https://baunit.com)

 ## General Utility Functions
 Documentation by example
 ```python
 from hyperp import *

 # to_int: Convert to int, or return default on failure
 to_int("42", 0)     # 42